sumeet0420/learning-java/QUESTIONS.md

 52. Write a Set of 5 numbers in single line.
 53. Write a method that print whether a given is greater than 5 or not.
 You can use only if block. not, else block, or any other loop, or declare a new variable.
 54. Write a program to find the prime numbers from 1 to 100.
-55. Write a program to rotate a matrix by 90 degree either clockwise or anti-clockwise.
+55. Write a program to rotate the matrix by 90 degree in clockwise and anticlockwise.
+56. Given a string, does "xyz" appear in the middle of the string?
+To define middle, we'll say that the number of chars to the left and right of the "xyz" must differ by at most one. xyzMiddle("AAxyzBB") → true xyzMiddle("AxyzBB") → true xyzMiddle("AxyzBBB") → false xyzMiddle("ABBxyzB") → false